 Do Asian elephants have tusks?

 Some male Asian elephants have large, prominent tusks.
-However, most female and some male Asian elephants have small tusks, called tushes, which protrude less than 2.5 to 5 centimeters (an inch or two) from the lip line.
+However, most female and some male Asian elephants have small tusks, called tushes, which protrude less than 2.5 to 5 centimetres (an inch or two) from the lip line.